Frequently Asked Questions

 pgEdge is 100% based on standard PostgreSQL, with one exception noted below.

-The one exception is a single small patch to PostgreSQL to support Spock’s conflict avoidance/delta application feature.
+The one exception is a single small patch to PostgreSQL to support Spock’s conflict-free delta apply columns feature.
 We are making this available under the standard PostgreSQL license and offering it to the community for possible inclusion in future versions of Postgres (which may or may not happen).

 What versions of PostgreSQL does pgEdge currently support?

-We currently support v15 for both pgEdge Cloud and pgEdge Platform.
+We currently support v15 and v16 for both pgEdge Cloud and pgEdge Platform. v14 support is available for paying pgEdge customers.

 Do I need to change my database application code or database schemas?